 Just over half of our documents (51%) have been downloaded fewer than 30 times in the last year.
 Due to low download figures for many of our documents and the time it would take to fix them all, we’ve decided fixing this 51% would be a disproportionate burden within the meaning of the accessibility regulations.

 We have fixed our top 300 most downloaded documents which make up the top 10% of the most downloaded documents on the site.
 Since September 2020, we have only been publishing new and updated documents that meet the requirements.
 In this way we have fixed a lot of the remaining documents on the site and we will continue to work through our documents in this way.

 Some online services we offer are built and maintained by third parties suppliers on our behalf.

-The specific teams that operate these services are working with their suppliers to establish timescales for full audits and of these service.
+The specific teams that operate these services are working with their suppliers to establish timescales for full audits of these services.
 Examples include:

 - Libraries catalogue

 - CMIS - committee papers portal

 - Adults’ social care portal

 - Norfolk Education Online

 Content that’s not within the scope of the accessibility regulations